okgrow/guides/docs/ProjectManagement-AgileAdaptation.md

 * Delivery manager: keeps an eye on schedule, scope and workflow.
 Liase with Product owner on budget, schedule and scope decisions.
 * Project advisor: someone who’s not actively working on the project but keeps an eye on things and helps out where needed.

-## Weekly cadence
+## 2-week cadence

-* Each team member is on a project 100% for one or more weeks.
+* Each team member is on a project 100% for one or more iterations.
-* We plan our work in weekly iterations which run from Monday to Thursday (Fridays are [investment time](dev-investment-time.html)).
+* We plan our work in 2-week iterations which run from Monday to the following Thursday (Fridays are [investment time](dev-investment-time.html)).

 ## Meetings